-The Georgetown McDonough experience for Full-time and Evening MBA students is like no other, from more than 40 student organizations, to a strong service ethos, to broad support for spouses and partners.
+The Georgetown McDonough experience for Full-time and Flex MBA students is like no other, from more than 40 student organizations, to a strong service ethos, to broad support for spouses and partners.
 From the beauty of Georgetown’s historic campus to the vibrancy of the Washington, D.C., business community, a Georgetown McDonough education offers community on every level.

 There are more than 40 student-run organizations at Georgetown McDonough.
 Our student clubs enhance and integrate your academic, social, and professional lives and attest to our culture of community.

 Georgetown McDonough is home to 10 faculty-led centers and initiatives.
 Whether generating research, advising policy makers, convening industry leaders, or providing real-world learning labs for students, these programs support the school's themes of principled leadership, global mindset, service to business and society, and excellence in research to impact practice.

 We strives to educate future global leaders of the highest ability and integrity who are committed to improving the world for themselves and for others.
 The university’s Jesuit value of service to others is woven throughout all aspects of the Full-time and Flex MBA.

 While attending Georgetown McDonough, you will live and learn at the global nexus of business, policy, and international affairs.
 As a business hub — particularly for high-tech and entrepreneurial startups — Washington D.C., is home to investment capital firms, start-up incubators, and the most highly educated citizenry of any major metropolitan area in the country.